FairwindsOps/terraform-gke/node_pool/README.md

 #### node\_metadata

 Description: Defines how to expose the node metadata to the workload running on the node.
-Acceptable options are `UNSPECIFIED`, `SECURE`, `EXPOSE`, and `GKE_METADATA_SERVER`. `GKE_METADATA_SERVER` will enable [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) for the node pool.
+Acceptable options are `UNSPECIFIED`, `SECURE`, `EXPOSE`, `GKE_METADATA` and `GKE_METADATA_SERVER`. `GKE_METADATA` will enable [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) for the node pool.
 See the provider [docs here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/container_cluster#workload_metadata_config) for more details.

 Type: `string`